openbaton/integration-tests/README.md

 Therefore use additional command line arguments while starting the integration tests.
 Every scenario occuring as an argument will be executed.
 For example *./integration-tests.sh start scenario-real-iperf.ini scenario-scaling.ini* will just execute the tests described in the files *scenario-real-iperf.ini* and *scenario-scaling.ini* located in the folder */src/main/resources/integration-test-scenarios*.
 If you do not pass any command line arguments, every available scenario will be executed.
 To see which scenarios are available execute *./integration-tests.sh list*.

-## Test results
+### Test results

 While the tests are running they will produce output to the console.
 This output will be logged in the file integration-test.log which is in the project's root directory.
 If a test finished it will either tell you that it passed successfully or not.
 If it did not pass correctly you will find the reason in the log file.

-# How to extend the Integration Tests
+## How to extend the Integration Tests

 You can write your own integration test scenarios.
 Please refer to [the documentation][integration-test-write] to learn more.

-# Issue tracker
+## Issue tracker

 Issues and bug reports should be posted to the GitHub Issue Tracker of this project

-# What is Open Baton?
+## What is Open Baton?

-OpenBaton is an open source project providing a comprehensive implementation of the ETSI Management and Orchestration (MANO) specification.
+Open Baton is an open source project providing a comprehensive implementation of the ETSI Management and Orchestration (MANO) specification and the TOSCA Standard.

-Open Baton is a ETSI NFV MANO compliant framework.
-Open Baton was part of the OpenSDNCore (www.opensdncore.org) project started almost three years ago by Fraunhofer FOKUS with the objective of providing a compliant implementation of the ETSI NFV specification.
+Open Baton provides multiple mechanisms for interoperating with different VNFM vendor solutions.
+It has a modular architecture which can be easily extended for supporting additional use cases.

-Open Baton is easily extensible.
-It integrates with OpenStack, and provides a plugin mechanism for supporting additional VIM types.
-It supports Network Service management either using a generic VNFM or interoperating with VNF-specific VNFM.
-It uses different mechanisms (REST or PUB/SUB) for interoperating with the VNFMs.
-It integrates with additional components for the runtime management of a Network Service.
-For instance, it provides autoscaling and fault management based on monitoring information coming from the the monitoring system available at the NFVI level.
+It integrates with OpenStack as standard de-facto VIM implementation, and provides a driver mechanism for supporting additional VIM types.
+It supports Network Service management either using the provided Generic VNFM and Juju VNFM, or integrating additional specific VNFMs.
+It provides several mechanisms (REST or PUB/SUB) for interoperating with external VNFMs.

+It can be combined with additional components (Monitoring, Fault Management, Autoscaling, and Network Slicing Engine) for building a unique MANO comprehensive solution.

-# Source Code and documentation
+## Source Code and documentation

-The Source Code of the other Open Baton projects can be found [here][openbaton-github] and the documentation can be found [here][openbaton-doc] .
+The Source Code of the other Open Baton projects can be found [here][openbaton-github] and the documentation can be found [here][openbaton-doc]

-# News and Website
+## News and Website

 Check the [Open Baton Website][openbaton]

-Follow us on Twitter @[openbaton][openbaton-twitter].
+Follow us on Twitter @[openbaton][openbaton-twitter]

-# Licensing and distribution
+## Licensing and distribution
-Copyright [2015-2016] Open Baton project
+Copyright © [2015-2016] Open Baton project

 Licensed under the Apache License, Version 2.0 (the "License");